 All eligible Southeastern Wisconsin Regional Planning Commission employees participate in the Wisconsin Retirement System, a cost-sharing multiple-employer public employee retirement system (PERS).
-The payroll for employees covered by the system for the year ended December 31, 2010 was \$3,272,881, the employer's total payroll was \$3,285,350.
+The payroll for employees covered by the system for the year ended December 31, 2011 was \$3,691,551, the employer's total payroll was \$3,670,763.

 All permanent employees expected to work over 600 hours a year are eligible to participate in the System.
 Covered employees in the general category are required by statute to contribute 6.2% of their salary (3.2% for Executives and Elected Officials, 5.5% for Protective Occupations with Social Security, and 3.9% for Protective Occupations without Social Security), to the plan.
 Employers may make these contributions to the plan on behalf of employees.
 Employers are required to contribute the remaining amounts necessary to pay the projected cost of future benefits.
-Total contributions for the years ending December 31, 2010 and 2009 were \$360,017 and \$358,920, respectively, equal to the required contributions for each year.
+Total contributions for the years ending December 31, 2011 and 2010 were \$312,864 and \$360,017, respectively, equal to the required contributions for each year.

 Employees, who retire at or after age 65, are entitled to receive a retirement benefit.
 Employees may retire at age 55, (50 for protective occupation employees), and receive actuarially reduced benefits.
 The factors influencing the benefit are: (1) final average earnings, (2) years of creditable service, and (3) a formula factor.
 Final average earnings is the average of the employees' three highest years earnings.
-Employees terminating covered employment before becoming eligible for a requirement benefit.
-For employees beginning participation after 1/L/90, creditable service in each of five years is required for eligibility for a retirement annuity.
-Participants employed prior to 1990 and on or after April 24, 1998 are immediately vested.
+Employees terminating covered employment before becoming eligible for a requirement benefit may withdraw their contributions and, by doing so, forfeit all rights to any subsequent benefit.
+For employees beginning participation after 1/1/90, creditable service in each of five years is required for eligibility for a retirement annuity.
+Participants employed prior to 1990 and on or after April 24, 1998 are immediately vessel.